 POLLY SCATTERGOOD signalled the more electronic journey of her second album ‘Arrows’ with the marvellous electro-COCTEAU TWINS twist of ‘Wanderlust’.
 While there were still signs of her folkier roots, synthetic textures and technological trickery were very much part of the action.
 The sad but driving pop of ‘Falling’ and ‘Subsequently Lost’ attracted empathy with Polly World, while the highly emotive ‘Miss You’ and the dreamy ‘Cocoon’ displayed her passion and vulnerability.

 The concept of PEACH was “ABBA meets THE KLF”.
 Released on Mute Records in September 1997, ‘Audiopeach’ is one of those synthpop albums that has been lost in the midsts of Cool Britannia.

-The trio had been slowly building a profile based on the reputations of their two instrumentalists Pascal Gabriel and Paul Statham.
+The trio had been slowly building a profile, having supported ERASURE, based on the musical reputations of their two instrumentalists Pascal Gabriel and Paul Statham.

 The pair had met during the recording of ex-BAUHAUS singer Peter Murphy’s solo album ‘Cascade’.
 Gabriel worked with BOMB THE BASS, S’EXPRESS and EMF.